alatiera/gnome-podcasts/README.md

 # Hammond
-## Prototype of a multithreaded, safe, and reliable Gtk+ Podcast client.
+## Multithreaded, safe, and reliable Gtk+ Podcast client.
-Description...
+This is a prototype of a podcast client written in Rust.

 ![podcasts_view](./assets/podcasts_view.png)
 ![podcast_widget](./assets/podcast_widget.png)